-1-2-3 Punch Salsa packs a punch with three different types of hot peppers – habanero, poblanos, and jalapeños – for the BEST homemade salsa!
+1-2-3 Punch Salsa packs a punch with three different types of hot peppers – habanero, poblanos, and jalapeños – for the BEST homemade salsa recipe!
 A little garlic and onions, plus fresh tomatoes and cilantro too!

 A long time ago, while I was living in Tucson, my friend Chris would bring salsa into the office.
 If I remember correctly, it was an on-going competition to see who could make the best salsa in the office.